 August is Water Quality Month, and we would like to use this opportunity to talk about water pollution that can be caused by the use of cleaning products.
 Water pollution occurs when materials and/or energy are released into water beyond the water’s natural capacity to break it down, thus degrading the quality for other users.
 When we think of water pollution, we think of leaking oil tankers or companies releasing toxic waste into rivers or the sea.
 But water pollution also stems from personal use of everyday products, such as household cleaning products: when we use cleaners with dangerous ingredients, a large part of those will go down the drain, into the sewer system, wastewater treatment facilities and possibly into rivers, lakes and oceans, causing great harm.
 But we are even advised NOT to flush cleaning products down the drain!
 Therefore, for Water Quality Month we would like to point out the dangers of using regular cleaning products for the environment.

 Many AspenClean customers are already aware of the direct dangers regular cleaning products can pose to human and pet health in our homes, which is why they choose all-natural cleaning products without toxins, chemicals or fragrances.
 However, regular cleaning products also have negative effects on flora and fauna of our planet.
 When people clean their homes, dishes or clothes with cleaning products containing unsafe ingredients, most of these harmful substances will wash down the drain and into our wastewater treatment system.
 Most ingredients break down quickly in or soon after the wastewater treatment facilities, but unfortunately, our facilities are not equipped to filter out all the chemicals in the wastewater so that many chemicals end up our fresh and saltwater ecosystems where they are extremely dangerous to animals, plants and ultimately, to our drinking water and health.
+And if you are living or vacationing "off the grid" and are using a septic system, certain ingredients of regular cleaning products can kill the bacteria of your septic tank, stop the water separation and ultimately poison the surrounding waterways with untreated waste water, chemicals and toxins.
+Septic systems require a lot of forethought and consideration, so be sure to read up on septic safe products and which ingredients to avoid before going to your cabin!

 A 2002 study conducted by the United States Geological Survey found persistent detergent traces in 69% of streams sampled across the United States of America, and 66% contained disinfectants.
 Similarly, the Environmental Working Group's Tap Water Database compiled 28 million water records and collected samples from nearly 50000 water utilities, serving 280 million people through all states of the United States of America.
 They found more than 250 chemicals all across America’s drinking water, with more than 160 contaminants on which the federal government hasn’t set any limits on.
 Dozens of the other contaminants are at levels which are legal, but might still pose health risks according to scientists.
 40000 water systems in America have been found with contaminants linked to cancer – that is more than 80%!